 Your business is thriving and you’re ready to go global.
 You’ve done some research and the data shows there’s interest in Spanish-speaking markets.
 Next step?
 It’s time to adapt and properly launch your products in these new markets.
 Which means getting your copy and content translated into Spanish. ¡Vamos!

 But where do you begin?
 How do you choose a translator?
-How do you make sure you end up with a great Spanish translation?
+How do you make sure you end up with a great English to Spanish translation?
 Here are 10 tips that will help you answer these and other questions you might have.

 1. Figure out which Spanish dialect you need

 Start by looking at your research data to figure out what Spanish-speaking areas you’re getting the most attention from.
 If your potential audience is large enough in several different Spanish-speaking countries, then you should consider getting different translations for each Spanish dialect.

 Spanish is a rich and diverse language, and you’ll need to take this into account when targeting Spanish speakers, whether it’s audiences all around the world or a specific market in one country.

 The goal is always to ensure you’re not alienating anyone — either with some sort of artificial, internationalized form of Spanish or with local expressions from a very different variant.
 And the best way to do this is by working with a different translator for each dialect.

 2. Choose the form of address — usted or tú?

 The next step is establishing how formal or informal you want to sound in Spanish.
 In English, it’s pretty easy — you tell your writers you either want it casual or more formal, and they compose the text using language that fits the context.
 In Spanish, that’s not enough.
 You’ve got to specify the form of address because there are two words for you in Spanish — the formal usted and the informal tú.